pivotal/skenario/README.md

   -stableWindow duration
         Duration of stable window of the Autoscaler (default 1m0s)

+  -stepAfter duration
+        When using the step traffic pattern, wait this long until the step occurs (default 10s)

+  -stepRPS int
+        RPS of the step traffic pattern (default 50)

   -storeRun
         Store simulation run results in skenario.db (default true)